UniMath/agda-unimath/src/foundation/truncation-equivalences.lagda.md

 ### The map on dependent pair types induced by the unit of the `(k+1)`-truncation is a `k`-equivalence

-This is Lemma 2.27 of Christensen, Opie, Rijke & Scoccola listed below.
+This is an instance of Lemma 2.27 in Christensen, Opie, Rijke & Scoccola listed below.

 ```agda
 module _